AdobeDocs/campaign-classic.es-ES/help/migration/using/configuring-your-platform.md

 * Esquemas

-   En Red Hat, es posible que encuentre errores al editar determinados esquemas.
+   En Red Hat, puede encontrar errores al editar determinados esquemas.
 For more on this, refer to the [Red-Hat](../../migration/using/general-configurations.md#red-hat) section.

 * Flujos de trabajo